 In order to watch television through a traditional television set, you will need a set top box.
 Set top boxes are available to rent from Residential Life and Housing for $75 per academic year.

 IPTV Controls/Viewing Window

 The controls are the buttons at the top of your IPTV window.
-All of these together are called the dashboard (there is a picture of the dashboard shown below).
+All of these together are called the dashboard (shown below).
 From the dashboard you can change channels, switch between the Program Guide and TV, and get information about the channel.
-See below.

 The channel/program guide is called the onGuide.
 The onGuide gives you information about the program you are currently watching as well as the channel lineup and upcoming shows.